If you like to write on the move, you can find plenty of phone apps for writers.

 It’s an old favorite for many writers, but it’s still a browser tool.

 However, you can use any phone browser, such as Safari, Chrome, or Firefox, to access it.

 All you need to do is clear the example text, then paste your own text to discover adverbs, passive voice, and difficult sentences.

 You can find out more with our review of the Hemingway app and editor.

 6. Novlr (Free and paid)

 If you are an author and use premium software to write your books, you can often find a free add-on app for your phone.

-LivingWriter is an online writing app I use, so it’s a good example.
+But you can sometimes find free apps.
+Novlr is an online writing app, so it’s a good example.